When people know that I can speak Chinese some common questions are:

 You can see more similar examples in the video for this article, which discusses the best way to learn Chinese characters.
 Also, you will find a larger explanation and plenty of examples in this fantastic post from LTL Mandarin School.

 Is it difficult to learn Chinese characters?

-If you know how and have the right tools, you can learn without too much difficulties, using your memory and having fun all the while.
+If you know how and have the right tools, you can learn without too many difficulties, using your memory and having fun all the while..